Old Swan: History

+The Merseytram System (Line 2) was due to run through Old Swan but was later cancelled after funding from the British Government was denied.

+Present

 Fairly regular bus routes 7, 8, 9 and 10/10A/10B connect Old Swan to Liverpool City Centre and in the opposite direction to Huyton, Prescot, St Helens and Warrington.
 Old Swan has other bus links - routes 60, 61, 62, 68/68A, 81/81A and 102, which do not serve Liverpool City Centre but provide important links to other areas of Liverpool including Aigburth, Anfield, Bootle, Childwall, Clubmoor, Croxteth, Fazakerley, Hunt's Cross, Mossley Hill, Norris Green, Orrell Park, Speke, Toxteth, Tuebrook, Walton, Wavertree, West Derby, Woolton and Liverpool John Lennon Airport.

 There is a bus depot in Old Swan on Green Lane.
 It is owned by Arriva North West.

 The M62 motorway starts at the end of Broadgreen Road out of the city, and is the east gateway into the city via Edge Lane Drive.

 The nearest railway stations to Old Swan are Broad Green railway station and Wavertree Technology Park railway station.
 Both are operated by Northern and served by local stopping trains to and from Liverpool Lime Street.

-The Merseytram System (Line 2) was due to run through Old Swan but this has now been cancelled after funding from the British Government was denied.